Shout and Sing

 Performed by: Trio dva čardaša

-The tamboura ensemble Trio dva čardaša from the White Carniola region, composed of more than three members, can be labelled a revival music group.
+The tamboura ensemble Trio dva čardaša from the White Carniola region, (actually composed of more than three members), can be labelled a revival music group.
 Its members are educated musicians who play in folklore dance groups, while also exploring the expressive possibilities of tamboura orchestras.
 They play Roma songs, Croatian starograd tunes, folk music from various parts of the world as well as adaptations of popular and classical music. Čardaš is among the most popular dance tunes from their repertoire.

 Recorded: Ljubljana, 16.
 9. 2011.